anikara/StrangerThingsLED/README.md

 ## Additional Notes:
   *The RGB colors are in the order of GRB in the code *To create new spelled words, copy/paste the word functions at the bottom and add a new if statement to the STRANGE function.
+  * The time spacing between the words is about five minutes